Lois-Wong/Detecting-Suicide-Ideation/README.md

 [![LGRMatrix.png](https://i.postimg.cc/MKKF1CFR/LGRMatrix.png)](https://postimg.cc/4nqPgSZN)

-**Naive Bayes model:** The Naive Bayes model has an accuracy of 890, the best recall of 0.955, and an F-1 of 0.897.
+**Naive Bayes model:** The Naive Bayes model has an accuracy of 0.890, the best overall recall of 0.955, and an F-1 of 0.897.
 It predicts nearly four times as many false positives as false negatives, indicating it is much more likely to classify a non-suicidal person as suicidal than the other way around.
 Its confusion matrix can be seen below.

 [![NBMatrix.png](https://i.postimg.cc/xTtB7fzt/NBMatrix.png)](https://postimg.cc/crtDtNTn)